dmydud/data-science-portfolio/README.md

 ## Projects

-[Movie Database Analysis](https://github.com/dmydud/movie-database-analysis): Analyzing the extensive MovieLens dataset using PostgreSQL for insights into user ratings, tags, and movie preferences.
+- [Movie Database Analysis](https://github.com/dmydud/movie-database-analysis): Analyzed the extensive MovieLens dataset using **PostgreSQL** for insights into user ratings, tags, and movie preferences.
+Leveraged **SQL** for data querying and analysis, alongside **Tableau** for visualization.

 Explore the code, data, notebooks, and reports for each project in the dedicated repositories.